micmejia/bible-dump/NKJV/Mark/Mark 13.md

 But when you hear of wars and rumors of wars, do not be troubled; for _such things_ must happen, but the end _is_ not yet.

 ###### 8
 For nation will rise against nation, and kingdom against kingdom.
-And there will be earthquakes in various places, and there will be famines [^a]and troubles.
-These _are_ the beginnings of [^b]sorrows.
+And there will be earthquakes in various places, and there will be famines and troubles.
+These _are_ the beginnings of sorrows.

 ###### 9
 "But watch out for yourselves, for they will deliver you up to councils, and you will be beaten in the synagogues.
-You will [^c]be brought before rulers and kings for My sake, for a testimony to them.
+You will be brought before rulers and kings for My sake, for a testimony to them.

 ###### 10
 And the gospel must first be preached to all the nations.

 ###### 11
-But when they arrest _you_ and deliver you up, do not worry beforehand, [^d]or premeditate what you will speak.
+But when they arrest _you_ and deliver you up, do not worry beforehand, or premeditate what you will speak.
 But whatever is given you in that hour, speak that; for it is not you who speak, but the Holy Spirit.

 ###### 12
 Now brother will betray brother to death, and a father _his_ child; and children will rise up against parents and cause them to be put to death.

 ###### 13
 And you will be hated by all for My name's sake.
-But he who [^e]endures to the end shall be saved. ## The Great Tribulation
+But he who endures to the end shall be saved. ## The Great Tribulation

 ###### 14
-"So when you see the 'abomination of desolation,' [^f]spoken of by Daniel the prophet, standing where it ought not" (let the reader understand), "then let those who are in Judea flee to the mountains.
+"So when you see the 'abomination of desolation,' spoken of by Daniel the prophet, standing where it ought not" (let the reader understand), "then let those who are in Judea flee to the mountains.

 ###### 15
 Let him who is on the housetop not go down into the house, nor enter to take anything out of his house.